-Unit aim (s) This unit is aimed at those working in a widerange of settings involved in supporting individuals during and after a healthcare activity.
-Assessment requirements specified by asector or regulatory body (if appropriate) This unit should be assessed in line with Skills for Health Assessment Principles.
+Unit aim (s) This unit is aimed at those working in a wide range of settings involved in supporting individuals during and after a healthcare activity.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit should be assessed in line with Skills for Health Assessment Principles.
 Details of the relationship of the unit and relevant National Occupational Standards This unit links to GEN4 and GEN5.

-Title: H/616/5262 Support individuals to eat and drink Level: 2 Credit Value: 2 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to support individuals to make choices about food and drink 2.
-Be able to prepare to provide support 1.1 Establish the individual's dietary requirements 1.2 Establish with the individual and key people the food and drink the individual wishes to consume 1.3 Encourage the individual to select suitable options for food and drink 1.4 Describe ways to resolve any concerns about the choice of food and drink 1.5 Describe how and when to seek guidance about an individual's choice of food and drink 2.1 Identify support an individual for eating and drinking requires when eating and drinking 2.2 Apply standard precautions for infection control 2.3 Support the individual to prepare to eat and drink 2.4 Provide suitable utensils to assist the individual to eat and drink 3.
-Be able to provide support for eating and drinking 3.1 Describe factors that promote an individual's dignity, comfort and enjoyment while eating and drinking 3.2 Support the individual to consume manageable amounts of food and drink at their own pace 3.3 Encourage the individual to eat and drink 3.4 Support the individual to clean themselves if food or drink is spilt
+Title: H/616/5262 Support individuals to eat and drink Level: 2 Credit Value: 2 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to support individuals to make choices about food and drink 1.1 Establish the individual's dietary requirements 1.2 Establish with the individual and key people the food and drink the individual wishes to consume 1.3 Encourage the individual to select suitable options for food and drink 1.4 Describe ways to resolve any concerns about the choice of food and drink 1.5 Describe how and when to seek guidance about an individual's choice of food and drink Be able to prepare to provide support for eating and drinking 2.1 Identify support an individual requires when eating and drinking 2.2 Apply standard precautions for infection control 2.3 Support the individual to prepare to eat and drink 2.4 Provide suitable utensils to assist the individual to eat and drink Be able to provide support for eating and drinking 3.1 Describe factors that promote an individual's dignity, comfort and enjoyment while eating and drinking 3.2 Support the individual to consume manageable amounts of food and drink at their own pace 3.3 Encourage the individual to eat and drink 3.4 Support the individual to clean themselves if food or drink is spilt